-Environmental and Public Health research encompasses a broad mixture of > observational and interventional studies that improve our understanding of the > influence that the surroundings or conditions in which a person, lives or works > has on their health, development and wellbeing. > > Study types include:
+Environmental and Public Health research encompassed a broad mixture of observational and interventional studies that improved our understanding of the influence that the surroundings or conditions in which a person, lives or works has on their health, development and wellbeing.

+Study types include:

 - Longitudinal (cohort) studies of individuals of all ages and across generations to discover factors that influence the development of diseases or resilience and wellbeing

 - Studies measuring the frequency and population impact or burden of diseases and injuries

 - Evaluation of natural experiments, which arise when conditions or policies that may affect health and wellbeing vary by geographical location or population group

 - Evaluation of disease screening services that aim to detect conditions at an earlier stage

 - Evaluation of interventions that aim to reduce the population burden of diseases or injuries or to improve general health and wellbeing

 All aspects of the social and physical environment were included within The Farr Institute’s remit, including: